Lightning ‘superbolts’ can be 1,000 times brighter than ordinary flashes, study finds

 Where the most extreme superbolts lurk

-Peterson’s work describes ordinary superbolts as “ubiquitous,” and notes that they can occur with just about any strong thunderstorm in North or South America.
+Peterson’s work describes ordinary superbolts as “ubiquitous” and notes that they can occur with just about any strong thunderstorm in North or South America.
 But he identified an elite tier of superbolts 1,000 times more powerful than an average lightning stroke.

-Those are found in only the most electrified storms in a few parts of the word — namely the central United States and parts of South America’s La Plata Basin, including Paraguay, northern Argentina, and southeast Brazil.
+Those are found in only the most electrified storms in a few parts of the word — namely the central United States and parts of South America’s La Plata Basin, including Paraguay, northern Argentina and southeast Brazil.

 The secret to storms there is their size.
-Hulking “mesoscale convective systems,” often hundreds of miles across, can bring thunder, lightning, and rain for hours.
+Hulking “mesoscale convective systems,” often hundreds of miles across, can bring thunder, lightning and rain for hours.

 “There’s a subset of lightning in these larger storms … where charge in the [anvil cloud] layer is conducive to flashes with a long horizontal extent,” said Peterson.